tsgates/arch-wiki-markdown/wiki/Pacman.md

 when they are not backwards compatible.
 A simple pacman -Syu to a properly synced mirror will fix the problem as long as pacman is not broken.

+> General notes

+Warning:Take care when using the --force switch because it can cause major problems if used improperly.
+It is highly recommended to only use this option when the Arch news instructs the user to do so.

 Troubleshooting
 ---------------